alwinb/reurl/README.md

 Features:

-* A small code base.
+* Small code base.
-* Support for relative URLs.
+* Supports working with relative URLs.
 * Optional coercion to base URLs as defined in the [WhatWG URL Standard][1].
-* Optional support for Windows drive letters.
-* Optional support for backslash separators.
+* Configurable support for Windows drive letters and backslash separators.

 [1]: https://url.spec.whatwg.org/